 No matter what your circumstance, your business may need a rebrand to better verbally and visually communicate who you are and what value you bring to their lives.
-You're in good company, great businesses will evaluate and assess how clearly and accurately they are communicating to the outside public every three to five years.
+You're in good company; great businesses will evaluate and assess how clearly and accurately they communicate to the outside public every three to five years.
 Some make a revolutionary change.
 Here are a few that you may know about.

-I worked with one company where their sales staff reported to me that they spend 90% of their time filtering those possible new business inquiries.
-Only 10% of the inbound inquiries were the right customer for the right reasons.
+I worked with one company where their sales staff reported that they spend 90% of their time filtering those possible new business inquiries.
+Only 10% of the inbound inquiries were from the right customer for the right reasons.
 The other 90% were asking for things they don't do.
-That translated to 90% of their time, energy, salary, and resources of all the sales staff being wasted due to a misleading message, identity, and brand.
+That translated to 90% of the time, energy, salary, and resources of all the sales staff being wasted due to a misleading message, identity, and brand.

 Anytime is a great time to assess whether your brand is doing its job.
-It's time to invest in evaluating how well your brand is aligned with your company's purpose.
+It's time to evaluate how well your brand is aligned with your company's purpose.